PATAPSCO VALLEY STATE PARK

 Hunting Devices Allowed

 All areas are only open for archery deer hunting except Areas 9, 10, 11, and 17.
-These 4 areas allow the use of muzzleloaders during the deer muzzleloader and firearms seasons.
-Shotguns and rifles are not allowed on any areas of Patapsco Valley State Park or Morgan Run NEA.
+These 4 areas allow the use of muzzleloaders and straight walled rifles during their respective seasons.
+Bottlenecked rifle cartridges are not permitted in any areas of Patapsco Valley State Park or Morgan Run NEA

 Permits and Regulations